Skip to main content

 • Headache

 Side effects tend to be worse when starting out on this medication, although most are mild and ease with time.
 Still, these medications may not be a good fit for everyone.
-Like with all medications, it’s important to balance risks with benefits and make a decision that’s right for you and your health.
+Like with all medications, it’s important to balance risks with benefits and decide what’s right for you and your health.

 Other treatments for sleep apnea